Nuclear reactors, through fission processes, produce large amounts of

 produced by the nuclear reactor, a special kind of liquid called scintillator is used.
 When a

-passes through a volume of scintillator, a chain of reaction takes place and a shower of light is produced:
+passes through a volume of scintillator, a chain of reactions takes place and a shower of light is produced:

-The first reaction above is the inverse β-decay reaction, this example is the chain of reactions that takes place in the Daya Bay detectors, the liquid scintillator used is the 0.1% Gd-doped liquid scintillator.
+The first reaction above is the inverse β-decay reaction.
+This example is the chain of reactions that takes place in the Daya Bay detectors; the liquid scintillator used is a 0.1% Gd-doped liquid scintillator.

-The shower of light is then collected by the photomultiplier tubes (PMTs) placed on the detector wall, producing signals sent to computers for analysis.
+The shower of light is then collected by the photomultiplier tubes (PMTs) placed on the detector wall, producing signals that are sent to computers for analysis.